 Books & Collections

-- Courts and Consociations: Human Rights versus Power-Sharing (Oxford: Oxford University Press, 2013 in press), with Christopher McCrudden.
+- Courts and Consociations: Human Rights versus Power-Sharing (Oxford: Oxford University Press, 2013), with Christopher McCrudden.

-- Divided Nations and European Integration (Philadelphia: University of Pennsylvania Press, 2013 in press), Co-Editor with T. Mabry, J. McGarry and M. Moore.
+- Divided Nations and European Integration (Philadelphia: University of Pennsylvania Press, 2013), Co-Editor with T. Mabry, J. McGarry and M. Moore.

-- Power-Sharing in Deeply Divided Places (Philadelphia: University of Pennsylvania Press, 2013 in press), Co-Editor with J. McEvoy.
+- Power-Sharing in Deeply Divided Places (Philadelphia: University of Pennsylvania Press, 2013), Co-Editor with J. McEvoy.